Sophie Pétronin: Personal life

 Pétronin is a dual citizen of France and Switzerland.
 She is married to Jean-Pierre Chadaud and they have two children.
-In October 2020, she revealed that she had converted from Christianity to Islam during her captivity and taken the name Mariam.
+She converted to Islam in 2002, year she adopted a local girl, Zeinabou.
 In a press conference she stated, "For Mali, I will pray, to implore Allah's blessings and mercy, because I am a Muslim.
 You say Sophie, but you have Mariam in front of you".

 Return to Mali

 In 2021, Pétronin returned to Mali via Senegal without following standard formalities, thus avoiding the pressure being exercised by French authorities who attempted to stop her from getting a visa.
 She lived in Bamako for seven months, before local officials launched a search for her.

 Pétronin went back to Mali in March 2021 to be with her adopted daughter.
 After her repeated visa requests were refused by Mali, she went to Senegal, and then overland to Mali.
-Government Spokesman Gabriel Attal deplored her "irresponsibility" in returning to Mali, given that French soldiers had been killed in the operation to rescue her from hostage-takers in 2020.
+Government Spokesman Gabriel Attal deplored her "irresponsibility" in returning to Mali, given that French soldiers had been killed in rescue operations.
 Malian officials are searching for her and under orders to escort her to the national police.